Skip to main content

 The frontier of enterprise AI is not a single agent — it is a network of specialized agents that communicate, coordinate, and collectively manage entire business processes.
 Imagine a supply chain where procurement agents negotiate with supplier agents, logistics agents optimize routing in real time, and a supervisory agent monitors the entire chain for anomalies and triggers corrective actions autonomously.

-We are already building early versions of these multi-agent systems for clients.
+Early versions of these multi-agent systems are already emerging across the industry.
 The technical challenges are significant — inter-agent communication protocols, conflict resolution when agents have competing objectives, and maintaining system-wide coherence — but they are solvable with the right architecture.
 The harder challenge is organizational: redefining business processes around agent capabilities rather than human workflows.

 The enterprises that invest in agent infrastructure now will have a compounding advantage.
 Every agent deployed generates data that improves future agents.
 Every workflow automated frees human capacity for higher-value work.
 The window for early-mover advantage in enterprise AI agents is open, but it will not stay open forever.